timoast/SRAgent/README.md

 SRAgent
 =======

-LLM agents for working with the SRA and associated bioinformatics databases.
+Agentic workflows for obtaining data from the Sequence Read Archive.

 # Install